ZacTheHac/Resource-Monitor/README.md

 Simply upload the .ino to the arduino, connect the LED array to pin 12, and run the python script.
 The CPU, RAM, GPU0, and VRAM utilization will be displayed.

-The Serial communication format is:
+The Serial communication format is:\
-[The update interval in seconds],[CPU load],[RAM usage],[GPU load],[VRAM usage]
+[The update interval in seconds],[CPU load],[RAM usage],[GPU load],[VRAM usage]\
-With the load and usages being expressed as percentages: xx.xx
+With all usages being expressed as percentages with a minimum of 1 decimal place, and a maximum of 2: xx.xx (eg: 56% is sent as 56.0, 3.08% = 3.08, 1% = 1.0)\
+the ,[GPU load],[VRAM usage] may be omitted or repeated depending on the number of GPUs detected by the python script
 ***

 ## Arduino Software